 Here $R=\pi a^2 r$, $\tau_m = R_m C_m$, $\lambda_m = \sqrt{\frac{R_m a}{2 R}}$ and $l$ is the length of the node of Ranvier.
-The parameter $D$ in \eqref{salt3} governs the saltatory conduction velocity between adjacent nodes of Ranvier under the simplifying assumptions done above and is a reasonable starting point.
-It is worth noting that the philosophy behind constructing eq.~\eqref{salt3_0} is one of the typical approaches how the HH model (which in its ODE form describes signal evolution in time at a fixed spatial point on axon) is used to describe travelling AP signal -- meaning that one constructs pseudo-numerical scheme where adjacent nodes interact and can propagate the signal that way along the axon.
+Parameter $D$ \eqref{salt3} governs the saltatory conduction velocity between adjacent nodes of Ranvier under the simplifying assumptions done above and is a reasonable starting point.
+It is worth noting that the philosophy behind constructing eq.~\eqref{salt3_0} is one of the typical approaches how the HH {equations} (which in its ODE form describes signal evolution in time at a fixed spatial point on axon) {are} used to describe travelling AP signal -- meaning that one constructs a pseudo-numerical scheme where adjacent nodes interact and the signal can propagate that way along the axon.

-We have to emphasize that in what follows, it is not the direct one-to-one adoption of the saltatory conduction mechanism as proposed in \cite{Bressloff2014} as we are not only considering the electrical effects but also other influences from potentially relevant interactions (like cytoskeleton, for example) and as such, our approach is partly phenomenological.
-We opt to separate myelin geometry along the axon and perpendicular to the axon as theoretically easily observable and propose that the signal propagation velocity from node of Ranvier to node of Ranvier is governed by more than only membrane capacitor dynamics.
-This way, after the actual propagation velocity is determined from experimental observations, one can account for the influence of the membrane capacitor dynamics (which can be estimated from the myelination geometry and dielectric properties of the myelin) and then look into other potential influences, like fast enough chemical processes or interactions with the internal structures of the axon to quantify these and hopefully provide a more detailed insight towards functioning and signal propagation in an actual living nerve cell.
+We have to emphasize that what follows, is not the direct one-to-one adoption of the saltatory conduction mechanism as proposed in \cite{Bressloff2014} as we are not only considering the electrical effects but also other influences from potentially relevant interactions (like cytoskeleton, for example) and as such, our approach is partly phenomenological.
+It should be stressed, that we opt to separate myelin geometry along the axon and perpendicular to the axon as theoretically easily observable and propose that the signal propagation velocity from node of Ranvier to node of Ranvier is governed by more than only membrane capacitor dynamics. {As we know the actual propagation velocity from experimental observations } {(see, for example,} \cite{Arancibia-Carcamo2017}{ and references therein).} {Knowing AP velocity allows accounting of} the influence of the membrane capacitor dynamics (which can be estimated from the myelination geometry and dielectric properties of the myelin). {Then it is possible to estimate} other potential influences, like fast enough chemical processes or interactions with the internal structures of the axon to quantify these and hopefully provide a more detailed insight towards functioning and signal propagation in an actual living nerve cell.